AtreyaSh/moodleSTACKQns/README.md

 # STACK Mathematics Questions for Moodle

-This is a collection of moodle calculus questions using the STACK plug-in with Moodle versions 3.3+.
+This is a collection of `Moodle` university-level calculus questions using the STACK plug-in with Moodle versions 3.3+.

-## Guide
+## Guide for Debian Distributions

 In order to view and test these questions, we need to do the following: